ByteOps02/URL_Shortener/frontend/README.md

     ```

 2.  **Install dependencies**:
-    It is recommended to use `pnpm` as specified in the `package.json`:
     ```bash
     pnpm install
     ```
-    Alternatively, you can use `npm`:
-    ```bash
-    npm install
-    ```

 3.  **Create an environment file**:
-    Create a file named `.env` in the `frontend` directory.
-The application requires this file to connect to the backend.
-Specify the backend URL in this file:
+    Create a `.env` file in the `frontend` directory and specify the backend URL:
     ```
     VITE_BACKEND_URL=http://localhost:8000
     ```
-    If your backend is running on a different URL, replace the value accordingly.
+    If your backend is running on a different URL, update the value accordingly.

 ### Running the Application